 Take Out the Trash

-When enjoying your time at the beach it is so important that we do our part and remember to clean up after ourselves so that we can keep our beautiful beaches unspoiled for generations to come.
+When at the beach it is so important we remember to clean up after ourselves so that we can keep the beach as clean as possible.

 Share the Road

-Whether on bike or behind the wheel of a motor vehicle, you need to be mindful of bike safety when traveling on our two-lane highways.
+Whether you are a biker or a driver you need to be mindful of bike safety when on these two-lane highways.

 Look Before You Lift

 Elevators can look like a toy to kids.
-Let’s be mindful of our children when arriving at your vacation home and exploring your new surroundings.
-Educate them on some of the dangers that exist.
+Let’s be mindful of our children when coming into your vacation house.
+Educate them on the dangers before use.

 Grill & Chill Safely

-We extend our sincere thanks to Corolla Ocean Rescue, the Currituck County Department of Development Services, and the Currituck County Sheriff’s Department for their participation in these videos.
+We extend our thanks to Corolla Ocean Rescue, the Currituck County Office of Planning and Community Development, and the Currituck County Sheriff’s Department for their participation in these videos.
 Also, be sure to download or request our free visitors guide and get our mobile app, too, when planning your perfect Currituck Outer Banks escape.